Qwiic MUX Hookup Guide

 No Available Devices

 Double check your connections.
 On a Raspberry Pi, you may get this is indicated with an

 On a Raspberry Pi, also make sure that the I2C hardware is enabled.
 This is usually indicated with an

 Error: Failed to connect to I2C bus 1. readout.

 A simple method to check if your Raspberry Pi can communicate over I2C with the Qwiic Mux, is to ping the I2C bus.
 On the latest releases of Raspbian Stretch, the

 i2ctools package should come pre-installed.
 If it isn't run the following command in the terminal:

 i2ctools package is installed, you can ping the I2C bus with the following command in the terminal:

 i2cdetect -y 1

 You should see a table printed out in the terminal.
-If the Servo pHAT is connected/working properly you should see the address space for 0x40 marked with 40.
+If the Qwiic Mux is connected/working properly you should see the address space for 0x70 marked with 70.